Speech Pathology Fellowship in Voice and Upper Airway

 Speech Pathology Fellowship Goals and Objectives

-- Have met all requirements to complete the ASHA Clinical Fellowship Year and apply for the Certificate of Clinical Competence
+- Meet all requirements to complete the ASHA Clinical Fellowship Year and apply for the Certificate of Clinical Competence.

 Fellows are expected to participate in new or ongoing research efforts.
 Research time is provided in the schedule.
-Currently, the USC Voice Center faculty is involved in many ongoing research projects, both clinical and laboratory-based.
-It is anticipated that fellows will submit at least one abstract to a national meeting for oral presentation and one manuscript to a peer-reviewed journal.
+Currently, the USC Voice Center faculty is involved in many ongoing research projects.
+It is anticipated that fellows will submit at least one abstract to a national meeting for oral presentation.

 Didactics and Teaching

-Fellows are expected to participate in the training and teaching of undergraduate and graduate students in speech language pathology completing their internships at the USC Voice Center, singing students from the USC Thornton School of Music participating in the voice arts medicine curriculum and medical students and residents as indicated.
-The fellow will help coordinate voice rounds at Keck Medicine of USC, lead monthly “lunch and learns” with the team, lead one journal club, and will give one departmental Grand Rounds lecture during the year.
+Fellows are expected to participate in the training and teaching of undergraduate and graduate students in speech language pathology completing their internships at the USC Voice Center, singing students from the USC Thornton School of Music participating in the vocal arts medicine curriculum, and medical students and residents as indicated.
+The fellow will help coordinate voice rounds, lead monthly “lunch and learns” with the team, and lead one journal club during the year.

 Length of Fellowship